About the course

 At Woodside,we follow the Essex ITT training programme,but tailor the training to each individuals needs.

 A one year, full-time, school based route.
 Trainees will achieve QTS and be enrolled on a Masters Programme with the University of Derby for the award of PGCE.
 Training is majority school-based with some centre-based training.
 Training occurs at various locations across Essex so we take into account your home address to try to keep travelling time to a minimum.
-You will receive training on the general aspects of successful teaching and training around teaching your specific subject in secondary or phase within primary.
+You will receive training on the general aspects of successful teaching and training around teaching your specific phase within primary.

 In school you will work closely with a subject / phase specific mentor and the ITT co-ordinator, who will meet regularly with you to assist you with your training plan.
 You will also have an external tutor who works for Essex Teacher Training, who will visit you in school 5 times in the year to check on your progress towards meeting the Teachers' Standards.